HLR/DomiKnowS/docs/developer/WORKFLOW.md

 ### IML [[1]](#1)

 In order to use IML, the program should be initialized by `IMLProgram`.
-IMLProgram extends `SolverPOIProgram` and shares most of the same input arguments.
+IMLProgram extends `LearningBasedProgram` and shares most of the same input arguments.

 ```python
 program = IMLProgram(graph, poi=(image, ), inferTypes=['ILP', 'local/argmax'], loss=..., metric=...})